PizBernina/bitmark-sandbox-hackathon/bitmark-ai-chat-backend/context-prompts/README.md

 - `tool_functions.py` - Tool functions and declarations
 - `gemini_helpers.py` - Gemini API interaction helpers
 - `context-prompts/` - Context files and system instructions

-## Changes Take Effect

-The changes will take effect the next time the backend is restarted.